1. C++ Programming examples on “Set Cover”

 3. C++ Programming examples on “String Matching”

 String matching algorithms try to find a place where one or several strings are found within a larger string or text.
 Knuth–Morris–Pratt string searching algorithm searches for occurrences of a word within a main text string.
 Rabin-Karp Algorithm is a string that uses hashing to find any one of a set of pattern strings in a text.
-The following section demonstrates the implementation of string search algorithm for short text sizes, knuth-morris-pratt algorithm, z algorithm, aho-corasick and boyer-moore algorithm for string matching, rabin-karp method and naive for string matching, commentz-walter algorithm, zhu–takaoka string matching algorithm, string matching using string library and vectors.
+Boyer-Moore algorithm is considered as the most efficient string-matching algorithm in usual applications.
+This algorithm scans the characters of the pattern from right to left beginning with the rightmost one.
+The bitap algorithm is an approximate string matching algorithm, algorithm tells whether a given text contains a substring which is approximately equal to a given pattern.
+The C++ programs in this section demonstrates the implementation of string search algorithm for short text sizes, knuth-morris-pratt algorithm, z algorithm, aho-corasick and boyer-moore algorithm for string matching, rabin-karp method and naive for string matching, commentz-walter algorithm, zhu–takaoka string matching algorithm, string matching using string library and vectors.

 4. C++ Programming examples on “Approximate String Matching”

 Wagner–Fischer algorithm is a dynamic programming algorithm that measures the Levenshtein distance between two strings of characters.
-The following section deals with the implementation of algorithms like bit parallel algorithm, hirschberg’s clever recursive, brute-force approach, levenshtein distance computing algorithm, wagner and fisher algorithms for approximate string matching.
+The C++ programs in this section deals with the implementation of algorithms like bit parallel algorithm, hirschberg’s clever recursive, brute-force approach, levenshtein distance computing algorithm, wagner and fisher algorithms for approximate string matching.

 C++ Program to Use Dynamic Programming to Solve Approximate String Matching